 If one spouse wants immediate orders before finalizing the divorce, he or she can make a request.
 By filing an Order to Show Cause, the court schedules a hearing to rule on pressing issues that need resolution sooner rather than later.

-Divorce Step 6: Settlement/Negotiation
+Step 6: Settlement/Negotiation

-If you and your spouse are on the same page, divorce can go relatively smooth.
+If you and your spouse are on the same page, divorce can go relatively smoothly.
 Especially in shorter marriages, ones without children, and those without a lot of shared assets to divide.
-In amicable divorces, hammering out the details may be a relatively straightforward and simple step to divorce.
+In amicable divorces, hammering out the details may be a relatively straightforward step to divorce.

-The court may order a mandatory settlement conference, where both sides meet to settle the case.
-If both parties can come to terms, it’s possible to create a settlement agreement.
+The court may order a mandatory settlement conference, where both sides meet to resolve the case.
+If both parties can come to terms, it’s possible to create an agreement.
 In these cases, there are no further steps to divorce.

 If you can’t reach a full settlement, the case goes to trial.
 Both sides present testimony, evidence, and even witnesses, and plead their position with the court.
 Ultimately, the judge rules on any contested issues.
-Once a judgment is reached, after the waiting period, divorce becomes official.
+Once a judgment is reached, after the waiting period, your divorce becomes official.

-Related Reading: Know Your Parental Rights
+Related Reading: Know Your Parental Rights As A Father

-Divorce Step 7: Sign The Final Documents
+Step 7: Sign The Final Documents

 Signing and filing the final documents is just what it sounds like.
-One of the final steps to divorce, you and your soon-to-be-ex fill out and submit a series of forms.
+One of the final steps to divorce, you and your soon-to-be ex fill out and submit a series of forms.

-Once you reach a final divorce agreement—you can do this on your own, with the aid of counsel, or through mediation or trial—the court examines the paperwork, makes sure you have everything in order, and signs off.
+When you reach a final divorce agreement—you can do this on your own, with the aid of counsel, or through mediation or trial—the court examines the paperwork, makes sure you have everything in order, and signs off.

-As every situation has its own unique set of circumstances, the steps of divorce vary case to case.
+As every situation has its own unique set of circumstances, the steps of divorce vary from case to case.
 With no strict formula, each scenario unfolds in its own way, but this should hopefully give you a rough idea of what to expect.